-The Prescription Monitoring Program (PMP) is a tool that supports safe prescribing and dispensing and assists in addressing prescription drug misuse and abuse.
-The PMP collects prescribing and dispensing information on Massachusetts Schedule II through V controlled substances dispensed pursuant to a prescription.
-Schedules II through V consist of those prescription pharmaceuticals with recognized potential for abuse or dependence (e.g., narcotics, stimulants, sedatives), and consequently, they are among those most sought for illicit and inappropriate (non-medical) use.
-The Drug Control Program (DCP) utilizes PMP data to determine prescribing and dispensing trends; provide patient prescription history information to prescribers and dispensers; provide educational information to health care providers and the public; and provide case information to regulatory and law enforcement agencies concerning drug distribution and diversion.
+The Massachusetts Prescription Monitoring Program (MA PMP) is a tool that supports safe prescribing and dispensing and assists in addressing prescription drug misuse, abuse and diversion.
+The MA PMP collects dispensing information on Massachusetts Schedule II through V controlled substances dispensed pursuant to a prescription.
+Schedules II through V consist of those prescription drug products with recognized potential for abuse or dependence (e.g., narcotics, stimulants, sedatives).
+Consequently they are among those most sought for illicit and non-medical use.
+The Drug Control Program (DCP) analyzes the PMP data to determine prescribing and dispensing trends; provide patient prescription history information to prescribers and dispensers; provide educational information to health care providers and the public; and to provide case information to regulatory and law enforcement agencies concerning drug distribution and diversion.

-The Department of Public Health established the PMP in 1992 pursuant to joint regulations of DCP (see 105 CMR 700.012) and the Board of Registration in Pharmacy (see 247 CMR 5.04).
-The PMP uses a computer-based, Electronic Data Transfer (EDT) system to collect prescription data from Massachusetts community, hospital outpatient and clinic pharmacies as well as from out-of-state mail order pharmacies that deliver to patients in Massachusetts.
-During FY10, approximately 1,200 Massachusetts pharmacies collectively reported over 3.5 million prescriptions for Schedule II drugs to the PMP.
-Medical Review Groups (MRGs), comprised of practitioners (e.g., physicians, dentists) and pharmacists, evaluate prescription data analyzed by DCP and provide peer review of the data to assist DCP in its review of data for release to law enforcement and regulatory agencies.
-Data related to over 2300 cases have been reviewed by the MRGs since 1994.
+The Department of Public Health’s DCP established the MA PMP in 1992 pursuant to joint regulations (105 CMR 700.012) with the Board of Registration in Pharmacy (247 CMR 5.04).
+The prescription information is reported electronically to the PMP at least once a week from all Massachusetts community, hospital outpatient and clinic pharmacies as well as from out-of-state mail order pharmacies that deliver to patients in Massachusetts.
+During fiscal year 2013 pharmacies reported over 12 million prescriptions to the PMP.
+The Medical Review Group (MRG), comprised of physicians, dentists and pharmacists, evaluate prescription data analyzed by DCP staff and provide peer review of the data and make recommendations to the DCP.

 In December, 2010, DCP launched the Massachusetts Online Prescription Monitoring Program.
 Please see the MA Online PMP website www.mass.gov/dph/dcp/onlinepmp for more information.